-The simple yet insistent sound of a 1980s typewriter creates a sense of tension in the story as Brink continues to writes reports on his latest discoveries.
+The simple yet insistent sound of a 1980s typewriter creates a sense of tension in the story as Brink continues to write reports on his latest discoveries.
 As if suggestive of how his documentary quest is slow and painful but ultimately sufficiently accumulative in the sense that a big truth will be revealed.
-As with previous films involving investigative journalists (e.g., All the President’s Men 1976), the story of Brink’s quest for an answer to the question of whether Danish politicians lied to Greenlandic and Danish publics in relation to the 1968 crash is shown to be long-drawn out and colored by frustration and obscuration.
-At the end of the film, audiences are left with the impression that, since H. C. Hansen’s letter of 1957, Denmark has—as Brink points out in the film—based its foreign policy on “one big lie.”
-A lie rooted in a form of subservience to the much more powerful US in terms of Cold War geopolitics.
+As with previous films involving investigative journalists (e.g., All the President’s Men 1976), the story of Brink’s quest for an answer to the question of whether Danish politicians lied to Greenlandic and Danish publics in relation to the 1968 crash is shown to be long and drawn out and colored by frustration and obscuration.
+At the end of the film, audiences are left with the impression that, since H. C. Hansen’s letter of 1957, Denmark has—as Brink points out in the film—based its foreign policy on “one big lie,” a lie rooted in a form of subservience to the much more powerful United States in terms of Cold War geopolitics.
 This has led Danish historians (Villaume 2015) and former political figures, including two Danish foreign ministers, to criticize the film for being “too selective” in its choice of historical and geopolitical facts (Sparre 2015).
-In other words, in its insistence of being expositional and instructional through its documentary ethos, the film ends up sacrificing nuance and complexity.
+In other words, in its insistence on being expositional and instructional through its documentary ethos, the film ends up sacrificing nuance and complexity.

-The film and the political reactions to the film have demonstrated that the “Thule Affair” remains a critical topic in Danish-Greenlandic relations, in particular.
-There are a number of reasons for this.
+The film and the political reactions to the film have demonstrated that the Thule Affair, as it is sometimes called, remains a critical topic in Danish-Greenlandic relations, for many reasons.
 First, Denmark has never apologized for deceiving the Danish and Greenlandic publics about the presence of nuclear weapons in Greenland during the Cold War.
-The continued presence of the US military at Thule Air Base and amidst growing talk about possible independence for Greenland, this is remains a sensitive topic.
+With the continued presence of the US military at Thule Air Base and amid growing talk about possible independence for Greenland, this remains a sensitive topic.
 Second, Denmark has refused to release key environmental radiation records made at Thule in the aftermath of the 1968 crash.
-Third, in 1995, all Danes involved in the clean-up operation, “Project Crested Ice” were awarded 50,000 DKK from the Danish government—although the Thule workers accepted this, the Danish government did not admit to any wrongdoings.
-Fourth, many Greenlanders still believe that the “missing bomb” is still present in Thule, although a recent report (2009) rejected this claim.
-What drove Brink to pursue the story in the first place was a desire to humanize the consequences of Cold War geopolitics for communities and workers caught up in the aftermath of a nuclear accident—revealing Greenland or at least part of it to be the recipient of the by-product of the US military-industrial complex.
+Third, in 1995, all Danes involved in operation Project Crested Ice were awarded 50,000 kroner from the Danish government—although the Thule workers accepted this, the Danish government did not admit any wrongdoing.
+Fourth, many Greenlanders still believe that the missing bomb is still present in Thule, although a detailed Danish report by Christensen (2009) rejected this claim.
+What drove Brink to pursue the story in the first place was a desire to humanize the consequences of Cold War geopolitics for communities and workers caught up in the aftermath of a nuclear accident—revealing Greenland, or at least part of it, to be a beneficiary of the US military-industrial complex.

 Conclusion